Design of new enzymes for carbon-carbon bond formation

 The goal of the student project is to apply directed evolution to 4-oxalocrotonate tautomerase to increase the activity and scope of the enzyme in C-C bond formation.
 The student will start with the construction of a large library of 4-OT variants, using saturation mutagenesis at several combined positions in the substrate-binding pocket.
 Screening or selection will be used to obtain 4-OT variants with new are improved activities.
 The scope of nitroaldehyde products that can be synthesized using the newly designed enzymes will be explored by using UV spectroscopy, HPLC-MS, and NMR.

-The master research project will be conducted in the department of Chemical and Pharmaceutical Biotechnology, in the research group of Prof.dr.
+The master research project will be conducted in the Pharmaceutical Biotechnology group within the Dept. of Pharmaceutical Biology of Prof.dr.
 G.J.
 Poelarends.
 Our laboratory is well equipped for molecular biology, enzymology, protein engineering, and biocatalysis work.
 We offer a stimulating research environment for a student interested in these topics.

 We are looking for highly motivated students interested in performing state-of-the-art protein engineering work.

 For further information you can contact Prof.dr.
 G.J.
-Poelarends, Chemical and Pharmaceutical Biology, GRIP, building 3215-room 9.21, Antonius Deusinglaan 1, 9713 AV GRONINGEN.
+Poelarends, Dept. of Pharmaceutical Biology, GRIP, building 3215-room 9.21, Antonius Deusinglaan 1, 9713 AV GRONINGEN.